 Are There Commercials on Hulu or is it Ad-Free?

 The most basic Hulu plan comes with ads, but you have the option to upgrade to an ad-free version.
-The Hulu without commercials plan, sometimes known as Hulu Premium, costs just $6/mo. more than the basic package, so it’s a worthy investment if you don’t want ads to disrupt your streaming experience.
+The Hulu without commercials plan, sometimes known as Hulu Premium, costs just $6/mo. more than the basic plan, so it’s a worthy investment if you don’t want ads to disrupt your streaming experience.
 You can also get Hulu basic plan with ESPN+ and Disney Plus in a bundle deal.

 Even for those who get Hulu’s live TV plans, there are two options – Hulu + Live TV and Hulu (Ad Free) + Live TV.
 Like the basic plan, the first one comes with limited ads.
 And the second option lets you watch content from the Hulu streaming library without commercial interruptions.